gotestyourself/gotestsum/README.md

 While in watch mode, pressing some keys will perform an action:

 * `r` will run tests for the previous event.
+  Added in version 1.6.1.
 * `d` will run tests for the previous event using `dlv test`, allowing you to debug a test failure using [delve].
 A breakpoint will automatically be added at the first line of any tests which failed in the previous run.
 Additional breakpoints can be added with [`runtime.Breakpoint`](https://golang.org/pkg/runtime/#Breakpoint) or by using the delve command prompt.
+  Added in version 1.6.1.
 * `a` will run tests for all packages, by using `./...` as the package selector.
+  Added in version 1.7.0.
 * `l` will scan the directory list again, and if there are any new directories which contain a file with a `.go` extension, they will be added to the watch list.
+  Added in version 1.7.0.

 Note that [delve] must be installed in order to use debug (`d`).